bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-11-webapps-2.md

 ```

-3. Create a Form: copy the form from meetup and add one text input field for the field you want to edit.
+3. **create a form:** copy the form from meetup and add one text input field for the field you want to edit.
    the input field `name` attribute should match the field name you want to edit, as it will be the key in
    the POST dict.

-3. Process: add view to process the post: post on detail view
+3. **process request:** add a view to process the post: implement a
+`post` method in your `DetailView`:
 The Rest convention is to post to resource/:pk to update an resource.
 Thus, add a post method to your DetailView, read the field out of the POST parameters, add it to your model and save it.

 ```python